GitHug/GitHug/README.md

 I'm a Software Engineer with extensive experience of contracting.
 I have previously worked for [uniQode](https://q.group/offices/uniqode) and Capgemini, however since May 2019 I have my own business, [Takanoha](https://takanoha.io/).
 I currently live in [Mariehamn, Finland](https://goo.gl/maps/3qLt7SXYnGhPUGvm7) 🇦🇽 🇫🇮.

 ⚡ Fun fact: Those familiar with Scandinavia would likely recognize my last name as very Finnish.
 I'm absolutely terrible at Finnish, even though I spent many years in primary school trying to learn it.
-Swedish is alright though
+Swedish is alright though.

 🌱 I’m currently learning: AWS and distributed systems in general 🤯